4dn-dcic/tibanna/README.md

 Tibanna is the gas mine in Cloud City that makes Hyperdrives zoom.
 It's also the pipeline running in the cloud that ensure data is properly processed for 4dn.

+## Directory Structure

+## core
+This is core functionality (a set of lambda functions) that relies on AWS STEP Function to manage the process of running pipelines.
+Does stuff like stage files to correct place, run workflow, poll for results, put output files in s3 and update associated metadata on the fourfront system.

 ## awsf
 A set of tools for running docker- and cwl-based pipelines on AWS
 * [README](awsf/README.md) for more details